Neko 1.99.1

 contains the size of the array.
 The first boundary index is msk(1)

-are self-explanatory.Links to the documentation to learn more about what the types mentioned above contain and how to use them: src/field/field.f90
+, is a simple structure that contains various info on time stepping, notably, the current time iteration and time value.Links to the documentation to learn more about what the types mentioned above contain and how to use them: src/field/field.f90

 , src/bc/bc.f90